softlayer/githubio_source/content/reference/services/SoftLayer_Network_Gateway_Precheck/getPrecheckStatus.md

 category : String : The precheck category which corresponds to one or more executeable actions.

-Current categories include: upgrade_precheck : Required for major and minor upgrade version actions. license_precheck : Required for license upgrade and downgrade actions. reload_precheck : Required for OS Reload action.
+Current categories include: upgrade_precheck : Required for major and minor upgrade version actions. license_precheck : Required for license upgrade and downgrade actions. reload_precheck : Required for OS Reload action. rollback_precheck : Optional and related to upgrade_precheck.
+Only returned if getRollbackPrecheck is provided and set to True (1).

 memberId : Integer : The softlayer member id. memberReadinessValue : String : The precheck readiness state for the member.
 See possible readiness values above. gatewayReadinessValue : String : The precheck readiness state for the gateway : See possible readiness values above. returnCode : Integer : The return code.
 0 if no error.
 Reference cloud.ibm.com documentation for details.